Candy Cane Reindeer

 - Make a bow with ribbon and tie around the "neck" of the reindeer.

-Explain to your child to be gentle with the candy canes or they can break.
+- Explain to your child to be gentle with the candy canes or they can break.
 Have a couple extra on hand.

-Buy thicker candy canes for younger children so you can put on larger wiggly eyes.
+- Buy thicker candy canes for younger children so you can put on larger wiggly eyes.
 It will be easier for them to place onto the glue.

-If it is for a large group of children, work in groups of four and five at a time.
+- If it is for a large group of children, work in groups of four and five at a time.
 Have a little sticker like an mini address label or spot stickers with their initials on it

 - Pre made Christmas bows are another option to making each one.